pardeep7346/Portfolio/README.md

 # Portfolio
-It is my portfolio website which i have using React.js and tailwind.css
+It is my portfolio website which i have made using React.js and tailwind.css